IBD and a Plant-Based Dog Food Diet

 For owners choosing to homecook for their dog, supplementation of B12 (cobalamin) is important and can be found in our JUST BE KIND Supplement as well as pre and probiotics .

-A natural anti-inflammatory that we highly advise you add to your dog’s diet when suffering from IBD is pure Omega 3 from Algae oil.
+A natural anti-inflammatory that we highly advise you add to your dog’s diet when suffering from IBD is pure Omega 3 Daily.

 Why do we recommend Solo Vegetal for IBD?